IPP 2 – Use and Disclosure

 - Is the secondary purpose related (or directly related) to the primary purpose?

-- Would an individual whose information was collected reasonably expect the use or disclosure?
+- Would the individual whose information was collected reasonably expect the use or disclosure?

 Related secondary purposes